-An international service organization focusing on the needs of seniors and youth in the local area.
-Meets Thursdays, 8:00 a.m. at MountainView Country Club.
+An international service organization serving the local area focused on issues impacting seniors and youth.
+Meets weekly at MountainView Country Club.
+Website: saddlebrookesunriserotary.com

 STROKE/NEUROLOGICAL SUPPORT GROUP

-Our goal is to provide mutual compassion and support for people caring for loved ones who have Parkinson’s disease, dementia, stroke or other neurological conditions.
-We meet on the third Friday of each month either at the Preserve restaurant or at the home of a member.
+Our goal is to provide mutual compassion and support for people caring for loved ones who have Parkinson’s, dementia, stroke or other neurological conditions.
+We meet on the third Friday of each month at The Preserve Clubhouse from 10:00 a.m. – Noon.

 JEWISH FRIENDSHIP GROUP